ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 The SKB JIRA Project also supports the reporting of incidents, by selecting the JIRA issue type of “Incident”.
 Incidents, when a bug has a more direct impact on stakeholders, should be reported in more or less the same way.
 There is more information on :doc:`Incident Management </policies/incident-management>`.

-.. admonition:: TODO
+.. attention:: TODO
      Add something on how this relates to the new Problem Reporting and Tracking System (PRTS) setup to report and track hardware issues.

 2 Bug Triage
 =============

-.. admonition:: Triage
+.. tip:: Triage
      The process of examining problems in order to decide which ones are the most serious and must be dealt with first.

 In the SKA Project the process of triaging a bug report will assess and set values for